 THE LEAF

 The leaf is another versatile part used to wrap, cook, and serve food.
-Get creative and make a boat or cone with the leaf.
-Fill it with rice, salad, dessert or other favorite foods.
+So, get creative and make a boat or cone with the leaf.
+For example, fill it with rice, salad, dessert or other favorite foods.

-Substitute this broad leaf in place of regular or disposable serving plates and trays.
-Enjoy the extra benefit of antioxidants drawn into the food while making clean up much easier.
-Its an eco-friendly way to enjoy a get together.
+Furthermore, you can substitute this broad leaf in place of regular or disposable serving plates and trays.
+Also, enjoy the extra benefit of antioxidants drawn into the food while making clean up much easier.
+Moreover, it’s an eco-friendly way to enjoy a get together.

 THE BARK AND TRUNK